 Hatha yoga includes various physical techniques including postures (asana), breath work (pranayama), and mental concentration.

-Raja yoga encompasses all 8 limbs of yoga, providing a path for physical wellness, mental clarity, self discipline, peace.
-That path guides discovering our true self, and our non-separate nature.
+Raja yoga encompasses all 8 limbs of yoga, providing a path for physical wellness, mental clarity, self-discipline, and peace.
+That path guides discovering our true selves, and our non-separate nature.

 The foundation of yoga is our ethical conduct, the first step of which is Ahimsa: non-harming.
-It is a call to not only refrain from inflicting discomfort upon others, but rather to take action to prevent and relieve suffering.
+It is a call to refrain from inflicting discomfort upon others.
+Asking you to take action to prevent and relieve suffering.

 What is Mindfulness?

-Simply, mindfulness is a present-focused attention with qualities of kindness and non-judgement.
+Simply, mindfulness is present-focused attention with qualities of kindness and non-judgment.

 The practice brings perspective and clarity, rebooting from our old conditioning.
-We learn how to see the humanity in our life journey and also experience an inner freedom, without shifting away from what may uncomfortable or hard to look at.
-It is a practice of curious inquiry into the present moment, which allows us to be with what is right before us and hold it with compassion.
+We learn how to see the humanity in our life journey.
+We also experience an inner freedom, without shifting away from what may be uncomfortable or hard to look at.
+It is a practice of curious inquiry into the present moment.
+Which allows us to be with what is right before us and hold it with compassion.